poupas/rocketpool-split-keys/README.md

 This is basic PoC showing how minipool validator keys could be split among oDAO members

-# How do I run this?
+# How do I run it?

 ```sh
 docker build -t rocketpool-split-keys .